 Now it is the time to run the migration.
 In order to execute the migration, the website URL of source PrestaShop website should be available while migrating the data so please don’t delete or remove your current site before completing the migration.
 Data synchronization technology is also required to catch any changes that may take place during the initial load.

-Your current theme and modules can NOT be migrated, the new site should use another theme which is compatible with the latest version of PrestaShop.
+Your current theme and PrestaShop addon can NOT be migrated, the new site should use another theme which is compatible with the latest version of PrestaShop.

 When you use Upgrade PrestaShop 1.6 to 1.7, you can choose a part or all of the data on the source to migrate to the target PrestaShop website.
 It’s great, right?

 Once the data has been migrated you need to decide when to transfer it to the new system.
 During the execution stage, logs and audit trails are developed to ensure that all data has been migrated correctly.
 After reviewing the logs and the audit trails, you can make the decision regarding the transition of the users to the new system.